icon-project/multisig-wallet/README.md

 #### getTransactionsExecuted

-Returns boolean which shows whether transaction is executed or not.
+Returns a boolean which shows whether the transaction is executed or not.

 ```python
 @external(readonly=True)